-In Ohio, homeschoolers are required perform some form of testing or evaluation for the previous homeschool year.
+In Ohio, homeschoolers are required to assess their child’s progress for the previous homeschool year.
 You may use either the composite score from a nationally recognized standardized achievement test, or an academic assessment by an Ohio licensed/certified teacher, or someone agreed upon by both the parents and the school superintendent in your district.
 The results of the testing/assessment should be included with the submission of the Home Education Notification Form for the following school year.

-One of the services PEACH provides to its members is our annual Achievement Testing in April.
+One of the services PEACH provides to its members is our annual Achievement Testing in the spring of each year.
 We have experienced testing coordinators who help parents order the proper tests, and PEACH arranges the time and place for children to take the tests with qualified test proctors.
 We use The Stanford Achievement Test from BJU Press Testing Service.

 NOTE: A family must join PEACH by our January meeting in order to register for testing.